lucasamtaylor01/Go-Euler/00_Euler_Project/Exercise_836/learned836.md

 # Explain the concepts

 ## Question statement
-Let A be an affine plane over a radically integral local field F with residual characteristic p.
+Let A be an affine plane over a radically integral local field $F$ with residual characteristic $p$.

-We consider an open oriented line section U of A with normalized Haar measure m.
+We consider an open oriented line section $U$ of $A$ with normalized Haar measure $m$.

-Define f(m, p) as the maximal possible discriminant of the jacobian associated to the orthogonal kernel embedding of U into A.
+Define $f(m, p)$ as the maximal possible discriminant of the jacobian associated to the orthogonal kernel embedding of $U$ into $A$.

-Find f(20230401, 57).
-Give as your answer the concatenation of the first letters of each bolded word. */
+Find $f(20230401, 57)$.
+Give as your answer the concatenation of the first letters of each bolded word.

 # Afine plane
 *Explanation:*